Budi Bowoleksono: Ambassador to Kenya

-Budi was sworn in as ambassador to Kenya, with concurrent accreditation to Seychelles, Uganda, Mauritius, the United Nations Environment Programme (UNEP), and the United Nations Human Settlements Programme (UN-Habitat) on 8 April 2008.
-He presented his credentials to the Executive Director of the UN-Habitat Anna Tibaijuka in June 2008, President of Uganda Yoweri Museveni on 23 April 2009, and to the President of Seychelles James Michel on 30 June 2009.
+Budi underwent assessment by the House of Representative's first commission for his nomination as ambassador to Kenya, with concurrent accreditation to Seychelles, Uganda, Mauritius, the United Nations Environment Programme (UNEP), and the United Nations Human Settlements Programme (UN-Habitat) by the president on 26 November 2007.
+He was sworn in on 8 April 2008 and presented his credentials to the Executive Director of the UN-Habitat Anna Tibaijuka in June 2008, President of Uganda Yoweri Museveni on 23 April 2009, and to the President of Seychelles James Michel on 30 June 2009.
 During his tenure, Budi represented Indonesia in an agreement between Indonesia and Kenya on archaeological research.
 As Indonesia's representative to the United Nations Environment Programme, Budi was elected as vice president of the 7th meeting of the Conference of the Parties to the Vienna Convention in 2008 and rapporteur for the 25th session of the UNEP Governing Council/Global Ministerial Environment Forum in 2009.